hgroves22/cleanSquad_course_project/README.md

 * The custom simulation allows the user to create any amount of robots and rooms, and allows them to specify the typing as well.

 ### 2.)
-Various CLI Functions
+CLI Properties
 Once deciding the type of simulation the user wants to run, they are then shown the CLI consisting of different options.

-* Creating new tasks:
+* 1.)
+Creating New Tasks: Prompts the user to select which room they want to clean.
+It is required that the room's Clean Status is set to dirty for this to continue.
+This will set the status of the room to Cleaning.
+Once selected, the program will automatically send the necessary robots to the room to start cleaning it and will return when their battery runs out or the task is completed.
+This is tracked in real time depending on the robot's battery life as well as required cleaning times of each room.
+We used multithreading to allow each robot to be on their own timetable.
+While each robot is sent on a task, they spin a thread which properly accounts for the time they should be on this task.
+After all the robots are made available again, and all the necessary time for mopping/vacuuming/scrubbing is complete, the room will be set to Clean.

 * 2.)
-Printing Available Robots: This will return all the robots that are not actively assigned to clean a room and that are not broken and being repaired.
-The information shown for each robot is: Robot ID, Robot Size, Robot Type, Probability of Failure, and Battery Remaining
+Printing Available Robots: Returns a visual of all the robots that are not actively assigned to clean a room and that are not broken and being repaired.
+The information shown for each robot is: RobotID, Robot Size, Robot Type, Probability of Failure, and Battery Remaining
-*

 * 3.)
+Printing Rooms: Returns a visual of all the rooms in the building.
+The information shown for each robot is: RoomID, Room Size, Mop/Vacuum/Scrub Time required, and the Clean Status.
+RoomID: 0 is always designated as a default room that the robots stay in when not cleaning and will always be programmed.

+* 4.)
+Set Room to DO NOT CLEAN: Allows the user to set a room's Clean Status to "Do Not Clean" preventing any tasks to send robots to that room.

+* 5.)
+Make All Clean Rooms Dirty: Changes all the Clean Status of every clean room to dirty allowing tasks to send robots there.

+* 6.)
+Charging All Robots: Every robot has an attribute called Battery Remaining which depletes when they get sent to clean each room.
+Every second that a robot is working on a task accounts for 10 battery.
+Once a robot has 0 battery, they are unable to be sent on a task to clean rooms.
+This operation charges all the robots that are not sent on a task at a rate of 10 battery a second.

+* 7.)
+Exit Simulation: This will end the simulation.

 ### 3.)
-Testing
+MonogoDB

 ### Something else
 + `docs` - this [folder](docs/README.md) maintains **all** of your project documentation: `puml` files and `README`s.
 You will have deliverables that require updating this documentation.